Tracy McGrady: Player profile

 McGrady was known for his laid-back demeanor and scoring prowess; he once scored 41 points in a game despite being asleep right until tip-off, a performance that inspired the nickname "The Big Sleep".
-Many of his contemporaries, including Paul Pierce, have called him one of the most difficult players that they ever had to guard.
+Many of his contemporaries, including Paul Pierce and Kobe Bryant, have called him one of the most difficult players that they ever had to guard.
 McGrady's playing style has been compared to George Gervin's because both players made scoring appear easy with their "smooth" approach to the game.
 At his peak, McGrady was an explosive player capable of finishing at the rim over the defense; in a piece for ESPN, Zach Lowe reminisced, "He glided through the lane, crouched into traffic, and accelerated suddenly -- almost violently -- through a forest of slower-moving forms, and to the rim."
 McGrady was also a threat from outside, and would frequently pull up for deep three-pointers over unsuspecting defenders.
 Some analysts have remarked that McGrady's length, playmaking, and shooting abilities would have made him more effective in the modern era of basketball, and that he was ahead of his time.
 On the defensive side of the ball, McGrady's effort was less consistent, but he demonstrated the ability to raise his level in meaningful games, such as during the playoffs against the Mavericks, where he often drew the assignment of guarding Dirk Nowitzki.

 During his time as an All-Star, McGrady was frequently criticized for not having led any team beyond the first round of the playoffs.
 Some analysts have defended McGrady, feeling that he was the victim of bad rosters and unfortunate circumstances.
 His effort level, leadership, and toughness were also questioned at times.
 In response to these criticisms, former Rockets coach Jeff Van Gundy described McGrady as a poor practice player but praised his coachability, unselfishness, and ability to perform well in big games.

 McGrady is often ranked as one of the greatest basketball players of all-time; The Book of Basketball ranked him 77th, ESPN ranked him 63rd, and SLAM Magazine ranked him 97th.
 In 2016, Sports Illustrated listed McGrady as one of the 20 best basketball players since the announcement of the original 50 Greatest Players in NBA History in 1996.
 In 2021, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named McGrady as the 55th greatest player in NBA history.
+Nikola Jokic named McGrady as one of his favorite players to watch growing up as a child.